kilpkonn/msc-thesis/main.typ

 Lowering to HIR is done to build up symbol table, that is a table that has knowledge of all symbols (identifiers) in the project.
 This includes but is not limited to functions, traits, modules, ADTs, etc.
 Lowering to HIR is done lazily.
-For example most function bodies are usually not lowered at this stage.
+For example many function bodies are usually not lowered at this stage.
 One limitation of the `rust-analyzer` as of now is that it doesn't properly handle lifetimes.
 Explicit lifetimes are all mapped to ```rust 'static``` lifetimes and implicit lifetime bounds are ignored.
 This also limits our possibilities to do borrow checking as there simply isn't enough data available in the `rust-analyzer` yet.